SummaryRead the full fact sheet

 Long-term risks of ongoing anorexia nervosa

 Untreated and ongoing anorexia nervosa can cause problems including:

 - problems with concentration and thinking

 Treatment of anorexia nervosa

 Once anorexia nervosa is diagnosed, your doctor will organise a team to help you on your way to recovery.
-This might include establishing a healthcare team of different professionals such as:
+This might involve establishing a healthcare team of different professionals, including:

-Other treatment options include medications and supplements to help strengthen your bones and, in some cases, medication prescribed by a doctor to support your mental health (for example, antidepressants).
+- Other treatment options – such as medications and supplements to help strengthen your bones and, in some cases, medication prescribed by a doctor to support your mental health (for example, antidepressants).

 The aims of treatment include:

 - making sure you have adequate nutrition

 - making sure you are physically safe and healthy